ConceptBed: Evaluating Concept Learning Abilities of Text-to-Image Diffusion Models

-However, these methods fail to capture the inherent concept deviations within the generated images, rendering them ineffective in measuring performance accurately.
-To address this limitation, the next step involves training an oracle classifier, denoted as $f(\cdot)$, specifically for the concept detection task using the \conceptbed{} training dataset, $\mathcal{D}_{\conceptbed{}}^{train}$.
-By leveraging the output probabilities of the oracle (with respect to the concept label $y_c$) for each generated image $x_{gen}$ with respect to the output probabilities of real target images $x_{real}$, we can estimate the deviations associated with the generated images.
-The {\ul C}oncept {\ul C}onfidence {\ul D}eviation (\ccd{}) evaluation metric is defined as follows:
+To address the above limitations, we propose training the oracle classifier $F$, specifically for the concept detection task using the \conceptbed{} training dataset, $\mathcal{D}_{\conceptbed{}}^{train}$.
+Then one can simply use $m=F$ and $d=\mathrm{Accuracy}$ to verify whether $x_{gen}$ is aligned with $x_{real}$.
+However, measuring accuracy does not allow instance-level evaluations.
+By leveraging the output probabilities of the oracle (concerning the concept label $y_c$), we can estimate the deviations associated with each generated image $x_{gen}$ w.r.t.\ the output probabilities of real target images $x_{real}$. \underline{C}oncept \underline{C}onfidence \underline{D}eviation is defined as:

-$\metric$ first calculates the mean target probability on the ground truth images and then measures the difference in probability of the generated images.
-A $\metric$ value of $0$ indicates that the generated images closely follow the distribution of the ground truth concept images.
-A positive $\metric$ value suggests that the generated images deviate from the original distribution, while a negative $\metric$ value implies that the generated images adhere to the exact distribution as the training concept images.
+$\metric$ first calculates the mean target probability on the test ground truth images and then measures the difference in probability of the generated images. $\metric$ with negative or close to $0.0$ values indicates that the generated images closely follow the distribution of the ground truth concept images.
+A positive $\metric$ value suggests that the generated images deviate from the original distribution.
+Figure~\ref{fig:ccd_intuit} shows an intuitive example of \ccd{} by calculating the distance between two probability densities corresponding to the real and generated target concept.

-\subsubsection{Task Specific Evaluation Settings}
+\subsection{Task Specific Evaluation Settings}

 To efficiently leverage the \conceptbed{} evaluation pipeline, we trained separate oracles on the corresponding \conceptbed{} datasets.
-Two different types of evaluations are conducted, each with its respective set of oracles: 1) Concept alignment, measured by a concept classifiers, and 2) Compositional reasoning, measured by a Visual Question Answering model.
+Two different types of evaluations are conducted, each with its respective set of oracles: 1) concept alignment, measured by concept classifiers, and 2) compositional reasoning, measured by a VQA model.